krestfield/docs/certdog/create_local_certificate_issuer.md

 * **Lifetime**: Specify the life of this CA. Note that if an Intermediate CA's lifetime is set to exceed that of the issuer, it will be automatically reduced to be equal to the issuers.
 I.e. you cannot issue an Intermediate CA with a longer life than its parent

-  Note that this option is not available if *External CA* was selected above since the issuing CA will determine this value when it issues the certificate
+  Note that this option is not available if *External CA* was selected above, since the issuing CA will determine this value when it issues the certificate

 * **Algorithm**: Select RSA or ECDSA as the algorithm used to generate the CA keys